editeodoro/Bbarolo/docs/source/tasks.rst

 * **DISPERSIONMAP** [false].
 It *true*, calculate the velocity dispersion field from a datacube and write it to a FITS file.

+* **MASSDENSMAP** [false].
+It *true*, calculate a mass surface-density map in units of Msun/pc^2 from a datacube and write it to a FITS file.
+This is just for HI data and the input datacube is required to have JY/BEAM flux density units.

 * **FLAGPV** [false].
 If *true*, extract position-velocity image from a datacube and write it to a FITS file.
 The cut is defined by a point and an angle, as set with the following parameters.

 * **XPOS_PV** [none].
 Reference X pixel of the cut.